Helioviewer-Project/JHelioviewer-SWHV/docs/jhv-heliocentric-3d-data-interface.md

 Qorona uses the SunJSON line primitive for its field-line products.
 It assumes that the solution is Carrington-aligned and converts each Cartesian trace to radius, Carrington longitude, and latitude.
 SunJSON also carries the JHV-specific line thickness and per-vertex RGBA colour.
-A Qorona field-line product intended primarily for JHV should therefore normally use SunJSON and load into the Connection Layer.
+A Qorona field-line product intended primarily for JHV should therefore normally use SunJSON.

 ## Why glTF for a scene